Ghana Health Service

 The Ghana Health Service (GHS) is a Ghanaian government body established in 1996 as part of the Health Sector Reform of Ghana.
 The Health Service is under the Ministry of Health.
-The Health service primarily administrates the health services provided by the government and in implementing government policies on healthcare.
-The Director-General of the Health service is Dr. Patrick Kuma-Aboagye.
+The health service primarily administers the health services in Ghana provided by the government and implements government policies on healthcare.
+The current Director-General of the Health service is Prof. Samuel Kaba Akoriyea who was appointed by President John Mahama in 2025 to replace Dr. Patrick Kuma-Abogye.

 History

 The Ghana Health Service (GHS) is a Public Service body established under Act 525 of 1996 as required by the 1992 constitution.
 It is an autonomous Executive Agency responsible for implementation of national policies under the control of the Ghana Minister for Health through its governing Council - the Ghana Health Service Council.

 The GHS continue to receive public funds and thus remain within the public sector.
 However, its employees are no longer part of the civil service, and GHS managers are no longer required to follow all civil service rules and procedures.
-The independence of the GHS is designed primarily to ensure that staffs have a greater degree of managerial flexibility to carry out their responsibilities then would be possible if they remained wholly within the civil service.
+The independence of the Ghana Health Service is designed primarily to ensure that staffs have a greater degree of managerial flexibility to carry out their responsibilities then would be possible if they remained wholly within the civil service.

-Ghana Health Service does not include Teaching Hospitals, Private and Mission Hospitals.
+Ghana Health Service does not include Teaching Hospitals, Private and Missinand Hospitals.
 The establishment of the Ghana Health Service was an essential part of the key strategies identified in the Ghana Health Sector Reform process, as outlined in the Medium Term Health Strategy (MTHS), which were necessary steps in establishing a more equitable, efficient, accessible and responsive health care system.

 The reforms build on the reorganization of the MOH that began in 1993, was explicitly designed to set the scene for the establishment of the Ghana Health Service.
 The reforms also provide a sound organizational framework for the growing degree of managerial responsibility that has already been delegated to districts and hospitals.
 Themes that were central to the reorganization of 1993 remain important today for the Ghana Health Service: careful stewardship of resources, clear lines of responsibility and control, decentralization, and accountability for performance rather than inputs.

-GHS Mandate and Objectivity
+Mandate and objectivity

 GHS to provide and prudently manage comprehensive and accessible health service with special emphasis on primary health care at Ghana regional, district and sub-district levels in accordance with approved national policies.
 The objects of the Service are to: